icefallgames/SCICompanion/SCICompanion/Docs/source/Tutorial/UseInventory.rst

 What does this do?
 In state 0, it removes control of the game from the player.
 Second, the box is removed from his inventory.

 Next, the box is positioned at the player's location and is shown (we made it invisible when it was picked up, remember?).
 Now, for extra effect, the box is raised up 30 pixels in the air so it's roughly at the ego's hands.
-The third parameter to **posn()** is the z-coordinate.
+The third parameter to **posn:** is the z-coordinate.
 The z-coordinate makes it like stuff is floating in the air.
 The y-coordinate could be changed instead, but that would mess up hit detection.
 We want the box's (x, y) position to be the ground 30 pixels below where it appears.

 We then invoke the JumpTo motion on *theBox*, passing **self** so that this Script's changedState is triggered when the JumpTo motion finishes.
 That brings us to state 1.